MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/machine-learning/basic-classification.md

     :::code language="csharp" source="~/quantum/samples/machine-learning/half-moons/Host.cs" range="4-86":::

-    Then press F5, the program will start execution and a new windows will pop-up with the following results:
+    Press F5, and the program will start to run.
+A new window will display the following results:

     ```bash
     $ dotnet run